c-eg/themoviedbapi/README.md

-Api Coverage
+API Coverage
 ------------

-The wrapper implements all methods as detailed out in the [tmdb api doc](http://docs.themoviedb.apiary.io/#search).
+The wrapper implements all methods as detailed out in the [tmdb api doc](http://docs.themoviedb.apiary.io/).

-However, as the TMDB API is subject to constant change, feel welcome to point out missing bits, and we'll add them asap.
+However, as the TheMovieDB API is subject to constant change, feel welcome to point out missing bits, and we'll add them asap.

 Usage Example
 -------------